A Different Cooking Technique – Injecting Pork Butt

 About 30 minutes out from when you'll actually begin this step, soak any wood chips you'll be using in hot water.
 This helps to keep them from burning up too quickly when they're tossed onto the fire.
 Additionally, just to make things easier for yourself, take your meat out of the fridge and let it sit at room temperature for that same amount of time.

 When you're ready to cook, you can start by preheating your smoker.
 Fill it with charcoal, light the fire, and once it gets going, close the lid.
+The choice of wood is completely up to you, depending on what kind of smoky flavor you want to get.
+Cherry wood is a nice option.
 After a little while, the coals will have burned down some and lowered in temperature.
 What you're aiming for is a smoker close to 250 degrees Fahrenheit, as that's the ideal range for smoking this type of pork.

 Once there, add on your wood, fill the water tank, and add on the grate before closing the lid once more and letting the smoke and steam build up inside the cover.
 This ensures that, from the moment you put your meat inside, it will be smoking in an optimal environment.